Lennox Lewis on Wilder stance: Hearn, Joshua offer ‘disrespected boxing’

-Lennox Lewis has told Anthony Joshua and Eddie Hearn to up their game in order to secure a future fight with Deontay Wilder.
+Lennox Lewis has told Anthony Joshua and Eddie Hearn to up their game to secure a future fight with Deontay Wilder.

 Hearn has been vocal in the media bemoaning the lack of interest from Wilder since the American rejected negotiations in the summer of 2018.

-As WBN followed closely at the time, Wilder was offered an unsignable contract by a champion’s standards.
-The lack of a rematch clause on his part, and only one for Joshua, was indication enough for the American to severe ties.
+As WBN followed closely, Wilder was offered an unsignable contract by a champion’s standards.
+The lack of a rematch clause on his part, and only one for Joshua, was indication enough for the American to sever ties.

 Wilder switched his attention to Tyson Fury.
 The pair then fought out a Fight of the Year contender in Los Angeles.

 As talks for a rematch continue, Wilder has ignored any further advances by Hearn and Joshua.